cupmanager/jangular/README.md

 Key points
 -------------
 * Uses XML syntax.
-Your template can be edited in any XML/HTML editor and you can easily keep it correctly balanced
+Your template can be edited in any XML/HTML editor and you can easily keep it correctly balanced.
 * You can write directives that extend HTML with new tags.
 Directives are like isolated, reusable components!
 * Dependency injection.
 We'll inject contextual variables into your directives/controllers for you!
 * Pretty fast.
 We use the [MVEL library](http://mvel.codehaus.org/) for expressions and generate Java bytecode for fast property accessing and scope creation.